 What if I am part of a Waiver or Early Intervention Program?

 If you are part of a waiver or early intervention program and are interested in a Health Home, you will simply get transitioned to a Health Home and sign all necessary consents.
-Any services you were receiving under the waiver or early intervention program will continue; the services will have a different name, but the services will remain the same.
+Any services you were receiving under the waiver or early intervention program will continue with the same providers, with the exception of the case manager and the services will have a different name, but the services will remain the same.